nerviatas/.github/profile/README.md

 Prosthetic control usually trades speed for stability.
 We do both.
 Research teams need quick iteration.
 Users need reliability every time they move.
 Our stack serves both needs without hidden magic.

-## Design values

-- Tight control loops with clear safety limits
-- Deterministic dataflows that you can replay
-- Logs and metrics first.
-Features second
-- Replace any part without breaking the rest

 ## What is open here

 You will find high level docs, example schemas, and small utilities that help the community.